-The GDN learns about your audiences and uses your best audience to optimize targeting over time.
-Automated bidding (opens in a new tab) follows suit, adjusting your bid to maximize your return on ad spend (ROAS).
-Automating both targeting and bidding (smart campaigns) drives more conversions.
+The GDN learns about your audiences and uses a wider audience to optimize targeting over time.
+Your automated bidding strategy follows suit, adjusting your bid to maximize your return on ad spend (ROAS).
+Automating both targeting and bid strategies (smart campaigns) drives more conversions.

 Display ad types